 Studies have also shown its positive effects on the cardiovascular system, it would help reduce high levels of cholesterol and triglycerides (Geller & Studee 2006).
 Its isoflavones help reduce high blood pressure levels.
 (Atkinson et al. 2004, Teede et al. 2003).

-Organic ingredients: Red clover, Trifolium pratense, whole dried flowers.
+Organic ingredients: Red clover, Trifolium pratense, whole dried leaves and flowers.

-Dosage: Infuse a large tablespoon (or 3-4 flowers) in a cup of boiling water, cover, let infuse 5 minutes, filter.
+Dosage: Infuse a large tablespoon in a cup of boiling water, cover, let infuse 5 minutes, filter.
 Drink 1 to 3 cups a day.

 Contraindications: Avoid during breastfeeding, pregnancy and if you have estrogen-positive breast cancer, endometriosis, bleeding rules or uterine fibroids (except on the recommendation of a health professional).
 Use with caution in patients with bleeding disorders.